 Are you shipping multiple products at once?

 Since e-commerce businesses often sell diverse products and customers buy them in a variety of combinations, shipping orders can feel like constructing a 3-D puzzle.
 Get creative when you try to fit multiple items into one box, turning and nestling them in various ways to find the best arrangement.
-You may have to buy several different sizes of boxes to fulfil orders.
-Or you may find an adaptable option, like Made2Fit cardboard boxes, is better for your changing needs.
+You may have to buy several different sizes of boxes to fulfill orders.

 Pay attention to customer shopping behaviours over time.
 Do people often buy certain items together?
 Do you offer incentives or discounts for customers to buy a specific quantity of products?
 Use this information to predict what size boxes will be most popular.